lkbrown1/lkbrown1ToDoList/README.md

 Collaborations:

-I discussed ideas with Ashley Fegan (previous CMPUT 301 student).
+I discussed ideas with Ashley Fegan (previous CMPUT 301 student).To Contact please Email adbrown@ualberta.ca.
 I have also looked at these sources to obtain ideas:

 Sources That I read/watched to do Research for this project: http://androidallprograms.blogspot.ca/2013/12/android-tutorial-listview-adding-items.html